linode/docs/docs/platform/using-coreos-container-linux-on-your-linode.md

 ### Filesystem/Boot Helpers

-Because all the options in the Filesystem/Boot Helpers section are not compatible with Container Linux, all should be disabled.
+These are not needed for Container Linux, and Network Helper is not compatible so they are all disabled.
 Linode's Container Linux images use `systemd-networkd`, so see our [static networking](https://www.linode.com/docs/networking/linux-static-ip-configuration/#arch--coreos) guide if you want to configure static and/or multiple IP addresses for your deployment.

 {: .note}
 >